MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Linker File
 -----------

-All pixel functions are listed in a platform linker file.
+All pixel functions are listed in a VEE Port linker file.
 It is possible to edit this file to remove some features or to share some functions (using generic function).

 How to get the file:

 #.
-Build platform as usual.
+Build VEE Port as usual.
 #.
-Copy platform file ``[platform]/source/link/display_image_x.lscf`` in platform configuration project: ``[platform configuration project]/dropins/link/``. ``x`` is a number which characterizes the display pixel format (see :ref:`display_pixel_structure`).
+Copy VEE Port file ``[platform]/source/link/display_image_x.lscf`` in VEE Port configuration project: ``[VEE Port configuration project]/dropins/link/``. ``x`` is a number which characterizes the display pixel format (see :ref:`display_pixel_structure`).
 See next warning.
 #.
 Perform some changes into the copied file (see after).
 #.
-Rebuild the platform: the `dropins` file is copied in the platform instead of the original one.
+Rebuild the VEE Port: the `dropins` file is copied in the VEE Port instead of the original one.

-.. warning:: When the display format in ``[platform configuration project]/display/display.properties`` changes, the linker file suffix changes too.
+.. warning:: When the display format in ``[VEE Port configuration project]/display/display.properties`` changes, the linker file suffix changes too.
 Perform again all operations in new file with new suffix.

 The linker file holds five tables, one for each use case, respectively ``IMAGE_UTILS_TABLE_COPY``, ``IMAGE_UTILS_TABLE_COPY_WITH_ALPHA``, ``IMAGE_UTILS_TABLE_DRAW``, ``IMAGE_UTILS_TABLE_SET`` and ``IMAGE_UTILS_TABLE_READ``.
 For each table, a comment describes how to remove an option (when possible) or how to replace an option by a generic function (if available).